How the Snapchat Score is Calculated

 - Stories Posted – How often do you post stories?

 - Bonus Points for Coming Back – Many sources theorize that if you haven’t used the app in a while and then come back and start snapping, then you’ll get a boost to your score.

-In short, use the app.
-Use it often.
-Take advantage of its many features.
+In short, use the Snapchat app, use it often, and take advantage of its many features.
 Do this, and you’ll have a healthy Snapchat score.

 How to Find Your Snapchat Score

-But, wait a second.
-This is the first time you’ve been hearing about scores.
-How do you know what your own score is?
-What about your friends’?
+How do you know your Snapchat score to compare it to your friends?
 Are their scores bigger than yours?
-It’s actually easier to find Snapchat scores than you think.
+It’s easier to find your Snapchat score than you think.

 - Go to your profile screen by tapping on your “Bitmoji icon” or the circle in the upper left-hand corner if you don’t have a Bitmoji icon.